LOCUS: A Novel Decomposition Method for Brain Network Connectivity Matrices using Low-rank Structure with Uniform Sparsity: Methodology

 Following \citet{fan2001variable}, we derive the following analytic solution for (\ref{eq:two-step1}),

 where sgn represents sign function for each element and $\delta$ denotes a rectifier function ($\delta(x) = x$ if $x > 0$ otherwise 0).

-In the next step, we project $\hat{\bm B}_{\ell\{v\}}$ to the low-rank space spanned by $\hat{\bm X}_{\ell}(-v) {\hat{\bm D}}_{\ell}$ to obtain the estimate for $\bm X_{\ell}(v)$, i.e.,
+In the next step, we project $\hat{\bm b}_{\ell\{v\}}$ to the low-rank space spanned by $\hat{\bm X}_{\ell}(-v) {\hat{\bm D}}_{\ell}$ to obtain the estimate for $\bm x_{\ell}(v)$, i.e.,

-The optimization in (\ref{eq:two-step1}) is to obtain an intermediate estimate $\hat{\bm B}_{\ell\{v\}}$ which is an estimate of the $\ell$th latent source signal which satisfies the desired element-wise sparsity but does not have the low-rank structure.
+The optimization in (\ref{eq:two-step1}) obtains an intermediate estimate $\hat{\bm b}_{\ell\{v\}}$ which is an estimate of the $\ell$th latent source signal which satisfies the desired element-wise sparsity but does not have the low-rank structure.
 Then, in (\ref{eq:two-step2}), we project the intermediate estimate onto the low-rank space to obtain an updated latent subspace coordinate estimate for the $v$th node in the $\ell$th source signal.

-After updating $\bm X_{\ell}(v)$, we rotate to the next node and repeat the procedure described above across nodes $v=1,\ldots,V$ to obtain updated estimate for $\bm X_{\ell}$.
-An advantage of the proposed Node-Rotation algorithm is that it has analytic solutions and does not need gradient-based numerical approximation, which makes it highly efficient and reliable.
+After updating $\bm x_{\ell}(v)$, we rotate to the next node and repeat the procedure described above across nodes $v=1,\ldots,V$ to obtain updated estimate for $\bm X_{\ell}$.
+An advantage of the proposed node-rotation algorithm is that it has analytic solutions and does not need gradient-based numerical approximation, which makes it highly efficient and reliable.

 {\bf Step 2}: {\it Updating $\bm D_{\ell}$}.
 The second step is to update the diagonal matrix $\bm D_{\ell}$ for $\ell = 1,...,q$, given the estimate of $\bm X_{\ell}$ from the $t$th iteration and the estimate of $\widetilde{\bm A}$ from the $t-1$ iteration.
 We update the estimate of the diagonal of $\bm D_{\ell}$, i.e. $\bm d_{\ell} = \text{diag}(\bm D_{\ell})$ via the following,